Cerebellum-Network/docs.cere.network/ddc/cdn-nodes/api.md

 {% hint style="warning" %} This feature is not yet implemented. {% endhint %}

-A CDN node acts as a web gateway.
-It can resolve a query in the DDC File protocol and return the content of a file, for consumption by regural HTTP clients, e.g., web browsers.
+A CDN node acts as a web gateway to DDC.
+It can resolve a query of the `ddc:file` protocol and return the content of a file, for consumption by regural HTTP clients, e.g., web browsers.
 See the specification of [🔗 DDC URL](/ddc/specifications/ddc-url.md) for the format of the queries.

 #### Request
 ```http